Stanton Cross when complete will provide:

 In total, there will be around 3,650 new homes in a range of sizes, styles and tenures, ranging from one and two bed urban chic style apartments close to the station hub to six bed family homes, with gardens, close to the nearby lakes.
 As well as homes for private sale, the development will include affordable housing with a mix of rented and shared ownership properties.

-Stanton Cross will include employment opportunities in the form of commercial space, high tech/R&D, industrial and distribution, creating an estimated 3,000 new jobs.
-Office headquarters are located close to the station for easy access for those not living in the area and commuting into Wellingborough, while the distribution areas are located close to the existing and new road network on the edge of Wellingborough to avoid unnecessary vehicle movement through the town.
+Delivered by St. Modwen through their Collaboration Agreement with Bovis Homes, Stanton Cross will provide extensive employment opportunities in the form of new commercial buildings, including high tech/R&D, industrial and distribution, offices, retail and leisure.
+This will create an estimated 3,000 new jobs.
+New buildings will be located close to the station for easy access for those not living in the area and commuting into Wellingborough, while the new industrial and distribution areas will be located close to the existing and new road network on the edge of Wellingborough to avoid unnecessary vehicle movement through the town.

 Large areas of open space and parkland close to the River Ise and River Nene will provide an attractive setting and recreation space for enjoyment, not only by Stanton Cross residents and workers, but by the whole town.